Astrodevil/resource-gallery/src/pages/blog/Here are some Tips That Will Keep You Motivated When Learning To Code As a Beginner In 2023.md

 Lastly, remember your consistency and perseverance toward learning will pay off.GOODLUCK!!!

-## please if you enjoy reading this article, subscribe to my youtube channel <a href="https://www.youtube.com/channel/UCJQmbtiMOaWro6ZCstnkhkg">CHANNEL</a> THANKS FOR READING.
+**If you enjoy reading this article, subscribe to my [youtube channel](youtube.com/channel/UCJQmbtiMOaWro6ZCstnkhkg).
+THANKS FOR READING.**